QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

 'Clone
 ------

-The attribute 'Clone can be defined for each tagged types.
-It describes how to copy (or clone) the values of a tagged type into an aggregate instance.
-For
+The attribute 'Clone can be defined for each tagged type.
+It describes how to copy (or clone) the value of a tagged type into a other one.
+For example:
-example:

 .. code-block:: ada